Looking for things to do in and around Long Melford? Browse through our listings of interesting places to visit in Long Melford.

 One of the attractions of Long Melford today is its thriving and growing hub of Art Galleries.
 In the past the village has been known as an antique centre and it still has several antique shops, but now the village has a reputation for being the place in Suffolk to go to see and buy works of art.

 There are several world class Art Galleries in Long Melford, and they all offer better value for money than London, so come and visit them soon!
+An example worth looking out for is The Jessica Muir Gallery, on the main road through the village.

 Long Melford has a vibrant local community and every year they organise a street fair in July.
 It’s always great fun and you can have a go at line dancing as well as all the other traditional Village Fete games.